ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 Inline and div-editing area editors use the styles of the web page they are embedded in, on top of their own rules.
 For these editors, only inline and browser styles are sent by default.

 If more styles are needed for the PDF output, attach additional stylesheet(s) using the {@linkapi CKEDITOR.config.exportPdf_stylesheets `CKEDITOR.config.exportPdf_stylesheets`} configuration option.

+#### Web fonts

+Additional stylesheets attached via {@linkapi CKEDITOR.config.exportPdf_stylesheets `CKEDITOR.config.exportPdf_stylesheets`} configuration option could also contain web fonts added via an `@import` or `@font-face` declaration.
+In such cases the order of the provided paths matters &mdash; stylesheets with web font declarations should be listed first and font declarations should use absolute paths to allow PDF converter service to correctly fetched font files.
+For more technical details, please check the API documentation and [PDF converter service documentation](https://pdf-converter.cke-cs.com/docs#section/General).

 ### Data Preprocessing